2008 New York Yankees season: Line score from final game at Yankee Stadium

-The Yankees were officially eliminated from the playoffs on September 23 with a Red Sox win over the Indians, making them the last team to miss out in the Division Series era and it was the first time since 1993 they missed the postseason (in 1994, the Yankees had the best record in the American League, but the season came to early halt as a result of the longest work stoppage in sports history up to that point.)
+The Yankees were officially eliminated from the playoffs on September 23 with a Red Sox win over the Indians, making them the last team to miss out in the Division Series era and it was the first time since 1993 they missed the postseason (in 1994, the Yankees had the best record in the American League, but the season came to an early halt as a result of the longest work stoppage in sports history up to that point.)

 On September 28, Mike Mussina won 20 games for the first time in his career, the oldest pitcher in major league history to win 20 games for the first time in his career.
 The record was previously held by Jamie Moyer, as he won 20 as a 38-year-old.
 This capped a remarkable comeback season for Mussina, who came back to win 20 games after a 5.15 ERA in 2007.
 He was one of the few bright spots of the Yankees 2008 season.